sj-piano/todo-list-1/README.md

 Topcon TODO microservice API

-# Notes

-* If the Labels service is down, the TODO item is created with the labelId 'X'.
-We store the label ID, not the label name.

-* Logging is on a per-file basis.
-A logger is created within a file and adds the filepath at the end of every logged line.

-* This microservice is written in NodeJS and Typescript.

-* We use a PostgreSQL database and the Sequelize ORM to talk to it.

-* We use Docker Compose to set up a `db` container and an `api` container in a network.

-* There is a Request middleware that logs each request and response.

-* We use the Controller pattern.
-The TodoController handles all the requests for the `todo` items.

-* This project uses the AGPL-3.0 license.

-* Endpoints always return an object with an `error` key (which is null if the request is successful), so that a client can easily check for an error before doing anything else.

-* We use Nodemon for speed of development.

-* Restarting the app will wipe the database.
-This is due to the use of `sequelize.sync({force:true})`.

 # Setup

 Copy the `.env.example` file to create `.env`.
 Fill it out with the required values.